-The Company is one of the largest electrical and mechanical construction and facilities and industrial services firms in the United States.
+The Company is one of the largest electrical and mechanical construction and facilities services firms in the United States.
+In addition, we provide a number of building services and industrial services.
 We specialize principally in providing construction services relating to electrical and mechanical systems in all types of facilities and in providing various services relating to the operation, maintenance and management of facilities, including refineries and petrochemical plants.
-Through our industrial services business, we are a leading North American provider of after-market maintenance and repair services for, and manufacturing of, highly engineered shell and tube heat exchangers and related equipment.
-Our wholly-owned subsidiary Bahnson Environmental Specialties, LLC ("Bahnson")

-designs and manufactures a diverse line of controlled environmental chambers that maintain precise conditions for a wide array of research, development and manufacturing activities.
+Through our industrial services business, we provide customers, primarily within the oil, gas and petrochemical industries, with, among other things, shell and tube heat exchangers and related equipment that we manufacture.
+In addition, our whollyowned subsidiary Bahnson Environmental Specialties, LLC ("Bahnson") designs and manufactures a diverse line of controlled environmental chambers that maintain precise conditions for a wide array of research, development and manufacturing activities.

-We are subject to the Conflict Minerals Rule because (1) certain Bahnson products that we manufacture contain certain 3TG that are necessary to the functionality or production of the products and (2) in the manufacture of some heat exchangers by our subsidiary, Ohmstede Ltd. ("Ohmstede"), we use welding rods that contain tin.
+We are subject to the Conflict Minerals Rule because (1) certain Bahnson products that we manufacture contain certain 3TG that are necessary to the functionality or production of the products and (2) in the manufacture of some of the heat exchangers by our Ohmstede Ltd. ("Ohmstede") subsidiary, we use welding rods that contain tin.
 Based on our internal product scoping, we do not believe that any of our products contain tantalum.